 We believe that students are the most important people at our school.
-As a student, you are encouraged to bring any suggestions, comments and concerns to your Teachers, Staff, Director and/or even Management.
-If the problem is not resolved in a reasonable time, submit a written statement about it to the School Director/President.
+As a student, you are encouraged to bring any suggestions, comments and concerns first to your instructor.
+If it cannot be resolved by your instructor you can file a complaint in writing to the Director.
+If the complaint is not resolved in a reasonable time you can contact the agencies below.

 Who can file a complaint?
-If you are or were a student or an employee of a Licensed Career School in the State of New York and you believe that the school or anyone representing the school has acted unlawfully, you have the right to file a complaint with the New York State Education Department (BPSS).
+If you are or were a student or an employee of a Licensed Career School in the State of New York and you believe that the school or any one representing the school has acted unlawfully, you have the right to file a complaint with the New York State Education Department (BPSS).